i18next/i18next-gitbook/loading-translations.md

 i18next
   .use(Backend)
   .init({
-    // for all options check the backend's repository readme file
+    // for all available options read the backend's repository readme file
     loadPath: '/locales/{{lng}}/{{ns}}.json',
   });
 ```